-In 2003, the Company licensed from the City of Hope on an exclusive basis various U.S. patents that provide protection for CMV-related polynucleotide based vaccines, including TransVaxTM and CyMVectinTM vaccine candidates.
-The agreement expires upon the last to expire of the patent rights licensed by the Company under the agreement, unless earlier terminated as set forth in the agreement.
-The City of Hope may terminate the agreement early, in accordance with notice provisions set forth in the agreement, if the Company ceases to operate, fails to make payments when due or materially breaches the agreement.
+In 2003, the Company licensed from the City of Hope on an exclusive basis various U.S. patents that provide protection for CMV-related polynucleotide based vaccines, including TransVaRM and CyMVectinTM vaccine candidates.
+The agreement expires upon the last to expire of the patent rights licensed by the Company under the agreement, unless earlier terminated as set forth in the agreement may be remainded the agreement early, in accordance with notice provisions set forth in the agreement, if the Company ceases to operate, fails to make payments when due or materially breaches the agreement.
 Subject to certain conditions, the Company may terminate the agreement early at any time upon prior written notice to the City of Hope.
 The Company is also obligated to pay a low double-digit percentage of any payments it receives from the sub-license of products that incorporate the licensed technology.
-The Company paid the City of Hope \$0.1 million under the agreement for each of the years ended December 31, 2015, 2014 and 2013.
+The Company paid the City of Hope \$0.1 million under the agreement for each of the years ended December 31, 2016, 2015 and 2014.